Out & About: A calendar of events in the Fort Wayne area

 COMEDY

-Socks and Undies Comedy Show – Featuring comedian Elvis Ali; 7:30 p.m.; Summit City Comedy Club, 5535 St. Joe Road; donate new socks and underwear for the homeless or $15; for ages 18 and older; summitcitycomedy.com.
+Socks and Undies Comedy Show – Featuring comedian Elvis Ali; 7 p.m.; 2 Brothers Bar & Restaurant, 239 W. Monroe St., Decatur; donate new socks and underwear for the homeless or pay admission for show; elviscomedy.com.

 DANCE